cbg-ethz/HDL-X/README.md

 ## Additional analyses

 In addition to the main documents, there are auxiliary R Markdown files for various purposes.
 Importantly, the `JointGGM.Rmd` explores the joint graphical lasso.
-The corresponding setup for running it on Euler are available in the `FGL` directory (not committed).